BeSpunky/angular-zen/libs/angular-zen/README.md

 [🗣 `LocalizedRouteAware`](https://bs-angular-zen.web.app/docs/zen/additional-documentation/languageintegrationmodule/localizedrouteaware-\(abstract\).html) - Create route aware services and components with language integration.

 ## Versions
+Version 5.0.0 was regenerated based on Angular 13.

-The library was generated using Angular 7 and has been gradually updated and tested up to Angular 11.
+Previous versions of the library were based on a workspace generated using Angular 7 which has been gradually updated and tested up to Angular 11.

 Compatibility with older versions is possible but not guaranteed.

 [Full change log](https://bs-angular-zen.web.app/docs/zen/changelog.html)

 ## Supporting The Project
 If you like this project, find it useful and want to donate, you're welcome to buy me a coffee 😊.
 If you can't, no worries.
 A simple 'hello' or 'thank you' always warms my heart. 💗

 <a href="https://www.buymeacoffee.com/bespunky"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=bespunky&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff"></a>